BUNPC/ninjaCap2/README.md

 # HOW TO BUILD A CAP

 ## 1. Provide all relevant files:
-1. place the "probe.SD" file in the '.../ninjaCap/' root directory.
+1. place the "probe.SD" file in a new directory.
 1. the following **optional** steps are available, but are not necessary by default:
     1. (optional) provide your own 'atlasViewer.mat' headmodel in the root '.../ninjaCap/' directory
     1. (optional) provide your custom side outline .svg file in the '.../ninjaCap/svg/' directory. -> change the filename in 'ninjaCap/matfun/cap.m' accordingly, if you did not use the default names 'side_piece1.svg' and 'side_piece2.svg'.
     1. (optional, advanced) provide your custom .STL elements to be placed with corresponding grommet IDs.
 These elements can be grommets, straps, cases, anything.
 Place them in '.../ninjaCap/stl/elements/<identifier>/'.
 For this to work, you need to follow the ID-/file-/folder- naming conventions outlined [here](https://github.com/neuluce/ninjaCap/blob/master/docu/grommet_lookup.pdf).

 ## 2. Generate the ninjaCap
+1. Open matlab, go to AtlasViewer directory and add AtlasViewer directory to matlab path by running command 'addpath(genpath('.'))' in the matlab command line.

+2. Go to ninjaCap2 directory and add ninjaCap2 directory to matlab path by running command 'addpath(genpath('.'))' in the matlab command line.

-1. Open matlab, move to the ninjaCap root directory and run the function '*generate.m*'.
+3. Now go to the "probe.SD" directory and run the function '* generateNinjaCap.m*'.
 The only argument for this function is the desired head circumference in cm.
-To generate a cap with 56cm headcircumference, run 'generate(56)'.
+To generate a cap with 56cm headcircumference, run ' generateNinjaCap(56)'.
 If you do not provide an argument, 56cm is assumed per default.
 Watch your cap being built.
 By the end of the process, matlab open a Blender3D workspace.

 ![](https://github.com/neuluce/ninjaCap/blob/master/docu/matlab.PNG)
-2. In the Blender workspace, the python script 'nynja_blender_exec.py' (ninjaCap root directory) should already be loaded per default on the right hand side.
+4. In the Blender workspace, the python script 'nynja_blender_exec.py' (ninjaCap root directory) should already be loaded per default on the right hand side.
 If for any case it isnt or you have your own Blender workspace, open the script window and load the script.
 Run the script by pressing ALT+P or clicking on 'Text -> Run Script' in the script window.

 ![](https://github.com/neuluce/ninjaCap/blob/master/docu/blender.png)

 When blender has done its work, close it.
 This will also terminate the running matlab script.

 ## 3. Get and print the ninjaCap files
-The fully generated and assembled ninjaCap panels are saved in the '.../ninjaCap/print/' subdirectory.
+The fully generated and assembled ninjaCap panels are saved in the '.../ninjaCap2/print/' subdirectory.
 You should find four .STL files there: 'sideLeft_proc.STL', 'sideRight_proc.STL', 'top1_proc.STL' and 'top2_proc_STL'.
 These files can now be 3D printed.
-For this, use ninjaflex material with the CURA LulzBot Taz 6 Aerostruder and the printing profile 'ninjaCap_profile.curaprofile' that is also provided in the '.../ninjaCap/print/' subdirectory.
+For this, use ninjaflex material with the CURA LulzBot Taz 6 Aerostruder and the printing profile 'ninjaCap_profile.curaprofile' that is also provided in the '.../ninjaCap2/print/' subdirectory.
 If you want to view the files before moving on to the 3D printing step, you can open them with any STL viewer, such as for example [Meshlab](https://sourceforge.net/projects/meshlab/).

 ![](https://github.com/neuluce/ninjaCap/blob/master/docu/cap.PNG)